theadeyemiolayinka/python-scripts/contributing.md

 # PRs and Commits
 Make sure to follow the [covetional github commits](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13) .
 In this case, all your commits should be of type `feat`

+NB: Issues and PRs are closed after three days of inactivity.

+Happy Pythoning.

 Cheers!